denten-books/plain-text/0-intro.md

-In an approach to *doing* theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
+In an approach to *doing* theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields long-dominated by purely speculative thought.
 The experimental turn represents a generation's dissatisfaction with armchair philosophizing.
 Recall the burning armchair, the symbol of the experimental philosophy movement.
 Joshua Knobe and Shaun Nichols, some of the early proponents of the movement, explain that "many of the deepest questions of philosophy can only be properly addressed by immersing oneself in the messy, contingent, highly variable truths about how human beings really are" [@knobe_experimental_2008, 3].
 The emergence of spaces where research in the humanities is done exemplifies the same trend.
 In naming the locations of their practice "laboratories," "studios," and "workshops," humanists reach for new metaphors of labor.
 These metaphors aim to reorganize the relationship between body, space, artifact, knowledge, and inscription.
 In my lab and elsewhere, researchers have taken to calling this approach the "experimental humanities."

 As an example of what I have been calling here the "experimental turn" in the field of early modern history consider the preface to a recent volume on *Ways